unChaz/sci-fi-5e/versions/0.1.0/sci_fi_srd_v0.1.0.md

 \page
 ## Backgrounds

 Every story has a beginning.
-Your character’s background reveals where you came from, how you became an adventurer, and your place in the world.
+Your character's background reveals where you came from, how you became an adventurer, and your place in the world.
 Your soldier might have been a courageous Lancer or a grizzled soldier.
 Your Arcanist could have been a sage or an artisan.
 Your scoundrel might have gotten by as a guild thief or commanded audiences as a jester.

-Choosing a background provides you with important story cues about your character’s identity.
+Choosing a background provides you with important story cues about your character's identity.
 The most important question to ask about your background is *what changed*?
 Why did you stop doing whatever your background describes and start adventuring?
-Where did you get the money to purchase your starting gear, or, if you come from a wealthy background, why don’t you have *more* money?
+Where did you get the money to purchase your starting gear, or, if you come from a wealthy background, why don't you have *more* money?
 How did you learn the skills of your class?
 What sets you apart from ordinary people who share your background?

 The sample backgrounds in this chapter provide both concrete benefits (features, proficiencies, and languages) and roleplaying suggestions.